jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * they are represented with ``[]``
 * they can be made with the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor_
 * they can hold any :ref:`object<classes>`
-* they can be changed after creation by performing an operation, this means they are mutable
+* they can be changed by performing an operation, this means they are mutable

 Would you like to :ref:`test list comprehensions?<lists: list comprehensions>`